The Alexandrian

 A SIMPLE DEFINITION

-An associated mechanic is one which has a connection to the game world.
+An associated mechanic is one which has a direct connection to the game world.
 A dissociated mechanic is one which is disconnected from the game world.

 The easiest way to perceive the difference is to look at the player’s decision-making process when using the mechanic: If the player’s decision can be directly equated to a decision made by the character, then the mechanic is associated.
 If it cannot be directly equated, then it is dissociated.